Brain Tumour Symptoms

 The symptoms of a brain tumour will depend upon which part of the brain is affected.
 The most common symptoms are caused by an increase in pressure in the skull (intracranial pressure) caused by the growth of a tumour in the brain.

-Are headaches being caused a brain tumour?
+Are headaches caused by a brain tumour?

 Headaches are one of the main symptoms of a brain tumour, but of course there can be many reasons for having a headache.
 Headaches caused by a brain tumour tend to: